lexeric/school-project-2022/README.md

 <img src="https://github.com/lexeric/school-project-2022/raw/main/IMG_0703.jpg" width="400">

 ## Process
 In this assignmnt we are asked to design a 5m x 5m x 5m shop.
-The attribute of "Drawing attention" or in Cantonese 搶Fo is extracted from Leung Tim chopper signage.
+The attribute of "Drawing attention" or in Cantonese "搶Fo" is extracted from Leung Tim chopper signage.
 And I used Rhino3D and grasshopper to do some parametric design, in which a function called random reduction is used.<br>
 <img src="https://github.com/lexeric/school-project-2022/raw/main/rhino.png" width="600">

 The script is highly influenced by